khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 > He \pbuh came out at night to find Abū Bakr \mabpwhim praying in a low voice, and he passed by ʿUmar ibn al-Khaṭṭāb \mabpwhim who was praying in a loud voice.
 Later, when they gathered around, the Prophet \pbuh said, “O Abū Bakr, I passed by you and you were praying in a low voice?”
 He \mabpwhim said, “I let Him whom I was consulting hear, O Messenger of Allāh.”
 He \pbuh said to ʿUmar \mabpwhim, “I passed by you and you were praying raising your voice?”
 So he \mabpwhim said, “O Messenger of Allāh, I repel drowsiness and keep the devil away.”
 The Prophet \pbuh said, “O Abū Bakr, raise your voice a little bit,” and to ʿUmar \mabpwhim, “lower your voice a little bit.”[^182]

-He \pbuh used to say: “The one who recites the Quran loudly is like the one who gives charity loudly, and the one who recites the Quran quietly is like the one who gives charity quietly.”[^183]
+He \pbuh used to say, “The one who recites the Quran loudly is like the one who gives charity loudly, and the one who recites the Quran quietly is like the one who gives charity quietly.”[^183]

 ## What he \pbuh used to recite in the different prayers